 CBG is a unique cannabinoid, and research is still being done to understand exactly how it works and what it does in the human body.
-We know a few things and it all starts with the endocannabinoid system in the human body.
-It contains a system of receptors called CB1 and CB2.
-It’s believed that CB1 receptors are mostly in the nervous system and brain which is why you may feel intoxicating effects when THC binds with CB1 receptors.
 CBG appears to bond primarily with CB2 receptors found in the body and immune system.
-It’s also believed that at elevated doses, CBG might prevent other molecules from binding with CB1 receptors, which would help counteract the effects of THC.
+It’s also believedthat at elevated doses, CBG might prevent other molecules from binding with CB1 receptors, which would help counteract the effects of THC.

 What’s the Difference Between CBD and CBG?

 CBG and CBD have quite a bit in common!
 They are both cannabinoids that interact with the Endocannabinoid System without having psychoactive effects.
 The biggest difference is availability: CBD is more commonly found in cannabis plants than CBG.

 CBGA (the acid, inactive form of CBG) is the precursor to CBG.
 This means you can’t have CBG without first starting with CBGA.